MostafaGhanbari9176/tiny-chaty/README.md

 - handshake path is : /notification
 - for receiving new messages, use 'new' event with this payload {token:Bearer 'login token'}
 - after registering on 'new' event, the user automatically was registered to all chat rooms that user is a member
-- then when a new message post to a chat, that message sended to 'chatId' event
+- then when a new message post to a chat, that message was sended to 'chatId' event
 - so for receiving new messages for each chat, should subscribe on  'chatId' events
 - summary : for receiving new messages -> first subscribe on 'new', then subscribe to all 'chatId' events